Picos_std_structured

 (* Fork a fiber for client *)

-move client_fd
+let@ client_fd = move client_fd in

 Unix.set_nonblock client_fd;